StephenCleary/ProjProps/README.md

 # Limitations

 `projprops` was designed to work with .NET Core SDK-style project files.
-If you're targeting full framework and/or using the old verbose project file syntax, then it might not work correctly.
-Please do create an issue if you have any trouble!
+If you're using the old verbose project file syntax, then it probably will not work.
+Please do create an issue if this capability is important to you.